 ShelterBox Response Team members are highly-trained civilian volunteers who deploy with the aid and ensure it is delivered to the survivors who need it most.
 They distribute aid on the ground, working closely with local organizations, government officials, and international aid agencies.
 ShelterBox aid is transported by any means available: truck, boat, camel, sled, or by hand.

 Since 2000, ShelterBox has helped 1.2 million people by providing emergency shelter following more than 300 disasters in 95 countries.

 The Aid they deliver

-In 2017, ShelterBox assisted 160,000 people worldwide including in the US in Texas after Hurricane Harvey, in 6 countries in the Caribbean after Hurricanes Irma and Maria, 7 countries affected by conflict-associated displacement, and numerous other countries affected by natural disasters and conflict.
+In 2017, ShelterBox responded in the US in Texas after Hurricane Harvey, in 17 countries in the Caribbean after Hurricanes Irma and Maria and in 7 countries affected by conflict-associated displacement, and numerous other countries affected by natural disasters and conflict.

-ShelterBox has responded to some of the largest humanitarian crises the modern world has ever known: Hurricane Matthew in Haiti in 2016, the 2004 Indian Ocean tsunami, the 2010 Haiti earthquake, and one of the biggest storms to ever make landfall – Typhoon Haiyan in the Philippines in 2013.
+ShelterBox has responded to some of the largest humanitarian crises the modern world has ever known: Tropical Storm Usman and Typhoon Manghut in the Philippines in 2018, Hurricane Matthew in Haiti in 2016, the 2004 Indian Ocean tsunami, the 2010 Haiti earthquake, and one of the biggest storms to ever make landfall – Typhoon Haiyan in the Philippines in 2013.

 How much does one ShelterBox cost

 - $25 Solar Light

 What supplies are typically included in a ShelterBox?